MJoergen/HyperRAM/PORTING.md

 ## Constraints

 My experiments have shown that the HyperRAM timing is very sensitive to variations in design placement within the FPGA.
+Incorrect or sub-optimal placement can lead to large routing delays inside the FPGA that can interfere with the HyperRAM timing.
 Therefore it is necessary to constrain the design so that the HyperRAM controller is placed as close to the I/O pads as possible.
 I've found it sufficient to control the placement of the output register for the `CK` signal to the HyperRAM, i.e. the register `hr_ck_o_reg` in the file `hyperram_io.vhd`.

 On the MEGA65 the `CK` signal is connected to pin D22, which is in the upper left corner of the FPGA.
 The closest I/O pad is at X=0 and Y=205 (see below for